TransUnion Completes Acquisition of Verisk Financial Services

 Regulatory and Markets Information

-In 2020, Bank Indonesia (BI) capped fees for payments using QR codes and established standards to ensure interoperability.
-Consumers who use just one payment system can conduct transactions with other systems as well, rather than having to maintain multiple accounts.
+In January 2020, the central bank capped fees for payments using QR codes and established standards to ensure interoperability.

 Artajasa Pembayaran Elektronis

 Bank Negara Indonesia